-After you set up Exchange federation for a hybrid deployment scenario, when you try to use the Windows Azure Active Directory Sync tool to sync Windows Azure Active Directory (Windows Azure AD) with your on-premises Active Directory, the following issues may occur:
+After you set up Exchange federation for a hybrid deployment scenario, when you try to use the Microsoft Azure Active Directory Sync tool to sync Azure Active Directory (Azure AD) with your on-premises Active Directory, the following issues may occur:

 - Changes that are made to objects through the Exchange admin center or Exchange Online PowerShell aren't synced to the on-premises Active Directory installation.

 - Exchange Server features that are expected to work together for the cloud and on-premises don't work as expected.

 - You can't view or share online calendars with on-premises users or Exchange Online users.

 - You don't receive the most current free/busy information between on-premises and cloud users.

 - An error 8344 occurs in Microsoft Identity Integration Server (MIIS) that says, "Insufficient access rights to perform the operation."